-Katiba Institute regularly makes use of Article 35 on Freedom of Information (FOI) to give effect to the constitutional principles of transparency, accountability and freedom of expression.
+Katiba Institute regularly makes use of Article 35 on Access To Information (ATI) to give effect to the constitutional principles of transparency, accountability and freedom of expression.
 It has been shown that transparency in government activities minimizes incidences of illegalities and corruption and empowers the public to hold their government to account.
 However, the Kenyan government and most State agencies are very protective of the information they hold, despite the Constitutional requirement that they ought to be proactive in disclosing information that is of interest to the public.
-Beyond making FOI requests on its behalf, KI also assists other civil society organizations and individuals to prepare FOI requests, especially when the information sought relates to a matter of great public interest.
-Moreover, KI has been working with CSO’s and Members of Parliament to develop a statutory framework to give effect to the Constitution provision on FOI.

 Judicial Service Commission recruitment of Chief Justice, Deputy CJ and Judge of the Supreme Court.